Test Your Home For Radon?

 conditions" which necessitate sealing the house by closing all

-windows and using doors as little as possible.
+windows and using exterior doors as little as possible.
 The US EPA

 recommends running two short-term radon tests either side-by-side